dbanetto/uni/findbugs/report.md

 extending Soot as a drop-in library.
 However, the latest stable release does not work on an update-to-date system and requires the user to downgrade their Java version to (attempt to) use.
-Even with attempting to use the most latest version had no result on trying to use it.
+Even with attempting to use the latest version gave no result on trying to use it.
+Soot does achieve it's original goal of optimising code but it does not offer much for trying to learn more about a given code base like FindBugs or checking properties like JPF.

+# Liveness Analysis